articles

 Lounge in Heathrow Terminal 5 Review.
 British Airways South

 On this occasion, I visited the South Lounge.
-There’s another BA Business Lounge at the North End of the Terminal.
-There’s also a BA Lounge in Satellite Terminal 5B.
-Elsewhere in Heathrow, there’s a 4th BA Business Lounge in Terminal 3.
+There’s another British Airways Business Lounge at the North End of the Terminal.
+There’s also a British Airways Lounge in Satellite Terminal 5B.
+Elsewhere in Heathrow, there’s a 4th British Airways Business Lounge in Terminal 3.

 What I Liked